Kong/terraform-provider-konnect/docs/resources/event_gateway_listener_policy_tls_server.md

 Optional:

 - `allow_plaintext` (Boolean) If false, only TLS connections are allowed.
 If true, both TLS and plaintext connections are allowed.
 Default: false
+- `client_authentication` (Attributes) Configures mutual TLS (mTLS) client certificate verification.
+When set, the gateway requests or requires clients to present a certificate during the TLS handshake. (see [below for nested schema](#nestedatt--config--client_authentication))
 - `versions` (Attributes) A range of TLS versions. (see [below for nested schema](#nestedatt--config--versions))

 <a id="nestedatt--config--certificates"></a>